tijlleenders/ZinZen-scheduler/documentation/functional/Algorithm-Overview.md

 Decrease budget if the goal corresponding to the step has one,

-### 7) Repeat step step 5 and 6 until fully scheduled
+### 7) Repeat step step 4 5 and 6 until fully scheduled

 ### 8) See if each minimum budget is reached
-if not: generate filler steps for that goal budget time period and schedule them, repeating steps 3 to 6 for the newly generated steps.
+If not: generate filler steps for that goal budget time period and schedule them, repeating steps 3 to 6 for the newly generated steps.